illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

 To start you off we will need you to get familiar with the basics of how the level editor works in Unreal.
 We would recommend you complete the tutorial found here in order to do so:
 [Tutorial Link](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/LDQuickStart/)
 <br/>
 Once you have done that you can continue on to the main assignment.
+Please read through the entire assignment spec before starting so that you can get a better understanding of the requirements.

 Your objective with this assignment is to design and create your own 3D platformer level.
 You will be provided with a player character and you are going to place assets, add mechanics, and create enemies for that character to interact with.